 Studio photographers will appreciate that the Panasonic S1R (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S1R and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the S1R does not have a direct predecessor.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Which of the two cameras – the Panasonic S1R or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DC-S1R:

 - More detail: Offers more megapixels (46.7 vs 24MP) with a 40% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.